Back to Blog

 Perimenopause and menopause

 Perimenopause can begin up to 10 years before the last menstrual period, often in the early to mid 40s.
 Symptoms are notoriously variable: irregular periods, sleep disruption, mood changes, brain fog, joint pain, reduced libido, vaginal dryness, weight gain, and more.
 Many women spend years having these symptoms attributed to anxiety, depression, or stress before anyone considers the hormonal picture.
+(Mental health symptoms in midlife specifically deserve hormonal evaluation as part of the workup, not just psychiatric treatment in isolation.)

 The 2002 Women's Health Initiative study created a generation of physicians overcautious about menopausal hormone therapy (MHT).
 Subsequent data and updated guidelines from NAMS, the Endocrine Society, and ACOG have substantially revised that picture.
 For most healthy women under 60 who are within 10 years of menopause onset, MHT has a favorable benefit-to-risk profile.
 Navigating this decision requires a physician who's read the updated literature and has time to discuss it.